davidglavas/indigo/_posts/2018-02-20-computing-visibility-polygons.md

 ```

 ### Main Idea
 Then the algorithm proceeds towards its three main procedures---*Advance*, *Retard*, and *Scan*---that handle the three different scenarios that can occur during the monotone scan of $V$---that is, of $P's$ boundary.
 While iterating through $V$, a stack $S = s_0, s_1, \cdots, s_t$ of vertices is maintained---it represents a possible subset of vertices of the final visibility polygon.
 Note that vertices in $S$ are not necessarily vertices of the final visibility polygon.
-The three procedures are responsible for handling vertices while iterating through $V$ such that the final content of $S$ is all the information neccessary for the postprocessing step to construct the final visibility polygon. *Advance* is responsible for pushing vertices from $V$ onto the stack $S$, *retard* for poping vertices from the $S$, and *scan* for skipping vertices in $V$ that have no business modifying $S$.
+The three procedures are responsible for handling vertices while iterating through $V$ such that the final content of $S$ is all the information necessary for the postprocessing step to construct the final visibility polygon. *Advance* is responsible for pushing vertices from $V$ onto the stack $S$, *retard* for popping vertices from the $S$, and *scan* for skipping vertices in $V$ that have no business modifying $S$.
 Assume that $V$ is being scanned with $v_j, v_{j+1}$ as the current edge, and that $v_j$ is visible---for $v_{j+1}$ one of the following three cases can occur:

 * $v_{j+1}$ is visible so that the newly discovered edge doesn't obstruct previous vertices $\implies$ *Advance* is called---it pushes $v_{j+1}$ onto $S$.
 * $v_{j+1}$ is visible and the newly discovered edge obstructs previous vertices $\implies$ *Retard* is called---it pops obstructed vertices from $S$ and pushes $v_{j+1}$.
 * $v_{j+1}$ is invisible, it's obstructed by previous vertices $\implies$ *Scan* is called---it doesn't modify $S$ and keeps iterating through $V$ until it reaches a visible vertex.

 The algorithm switches between the three procedures until $V$ is scanned completely---at this point $S$ contains all the necessary information to construct the final visibility polygon.
-The switching between procedures depends on the cummulative angular displacement of scanned vertices with respect to the viewpoint $z$---it is modified upon handling a new vertex from $V$, exactly how is described in the paper.
+The switching between procedures depends on the cumulative angular displacement of scanned vertices with respect to the viewpoint $z$---it is modified upon handling a new vertex from $V$, exactly how is described in the paper.

 ### Postprocessing

 The preprocessing step modified the original input polygon $P$ in order to establish assumptions made by the rest of the algorithm---mainly that the first vertex $v_{0}$ that we process is visible which eliminates the need for subsequent special cases.
 The main algorithm therefore worked on a modified input polygon $P'$ and viewpoint $z'$ and therefore produced $VP(P', z')$ whose coordinates correspond to $P'$ and not to our original input polygon $P$.

-The postprocessing converts VP(P', z') to the corresponding visibility polygon in $P$ by taking $VP(P', z')$ and applying "inverse" operations to the ones applied to $P$ and $z$ during the preprocessing.
-Before shifting and rotating $VP(P', z')$ to obtain $VP(P, z)$ we have to reverse the stack's content to establish counterclockwise order---we pushed vertices onto the stack while iterating in counterclockwise order, just popping them would give us $VP(P', z') in clockwise order.
+The postprocessing converts $VP(P', z')$ to the corresponding visibility polygon in $P$ by taking $VP(P', z')$ and applying "inverse" operations to the ones applied to $P$ and $z$ during the preprocessing.
+Before shifting and rotating $VP(P', z')$ to obtain $VP(P, z)$ we have to reverse the stack's content to establish counterclockwise order---we pushed vertices onto the stack while iterating in counterclockwise order, just popping them would give us $VP(P', z')$ in clockwise order.

 ``` java
 	private static CCWPolygon postprocess(List<VertDispl> pre_s, VsRep V, Point2D z, double initAngle) {